A positive product formula of integral kernels of $k$-Hankel transforms: Introduction

 Such a product formula \eqref{product formula2} is a ``radial'' form of the product formula \eqref{product formula} for $a=1$ and arbitrary dimensions, and can also be regarded as a stronger version of the positive radial formula (ref. \eqref{radial}) of $(k,1)$-generalized translations, since $j_{2\left\langle k\right\rangle+N-2}(x)$ is the mean value of $B_{k,1}(x,y)$ on the unit sphere.
 The parallel product formula for $a=2$ (the Dunkl case) was given by R\"osler in \cite{R2}. \end{rem}

-In the proof of the positivity of the spherical mean operators for $a=1$ in Theorem \ref{positivity}, the classical method for $a=2$ in \cite{R2} to prove firstly for Schwartz functions fails because the Schwartz space $\mathcal S(\mathbb R^N)$ is not an invariant subspace of the $(k,1)$-generalized Fourier transform $F_{k,1}$ (see \cite{GIT3}), contrary to the conclusion in \cite{Jo}.
-Before the conclusion in \cite{Jo} was known to be false, a proof of Theorem \ref{positivity} 1) was given in \cite{Iv1}.
+In the proof of the positivity of the spherical mean operators for $a=1$ in Theorem \ref{positivity}, the classical method for $a=2$ in \cite{R2} to prove firstly for Schwartz functions fails because the Schwartz space $\mathcal S(\mathbb R^N)$ is not invariant under the $(k,1)$-generalized Fourier transform $F_{k,1}$ (see \cite{GIT3}), contrary to the claim in \cite{Jo}.
+Before the claim in \cite{Jo} was known to be false, a proof of Theorem \ref{positivity} (1) was given in \cite{Iv1}.
 But we must prove without reliance on the false conclusion.
-We will first prove the positivity for functions in the space $W_{k,1}(\mathbb R^N)$ , which was introduced in \cite[Section 3]{BSKO} and is invariant under the generalized Fourier transform $F_{k,1}$.
-And then we can extend the positivity to all functions $f\in C_0(\mathbb{R}^N\backslash{\left\{0\right\}})$ from a density argument because it will be shown in Section 2 that the space $W_{k,1}(\mathbb R^N)$ invariant under $F_{k,1}$ is ${\left\|\cdot\right\|}_\infty$-dense in $C_0(\mathbb{R}^N\backslash{\left\{0\right\}})$.
+We will first prove the positivity for functions in the space $W_{k,1}(\mathbb R^N)$, which was introduced in \cite[Section 3]{BSKO} and is invariant under the generalized Fourier transform $F_{k,1}$.
+And then we can extend the positivity to all functions $f\in C_0(\mathbb{R}^N\backslash{\left\{0\right\}})$ by a density argument because it will be shown in Section 2 that the space $W_{k,1}(\mathbb R^N)$ invariant under $F_{k,1}$ is ${\left\|\cdot\right\|}_\infty$-dense in $C_0(\mathbb{R}^N\backslash{\left\{0\right\}})$.

 The function $d\left(x,y\right)=\sqrt{\left|x\right|+\left|y\right|-\sqrt{2\left(\left|x\right|\left|y\right|+\left\langle x,y\right\rangle\right)}}$ (see also Appendix), which was shown in \cite{Te3} to be the metric corresponding to the setting of $(k,1)$-generalized Fourier analysis, was derived from the structure of the radial formula of the $(k,1)$-generalized translation in \cite{BD}